This post may contain affiliate links. Please see my disclosure policy for more details.

 On a similar note to the last point, Brisbane is known for its friendliness as well as its relaxed vibe.
 But again, this is on an Australian scale.

-Even though Sydney is the biggest, and you would assume, unfriendliest city in Australia, it is still very normal and expected there to say hello to strangers and stop for a chat.
+Even though Sydney is the biggest, and you would assume, unfriendliest city in Australia, it is still very standard to say hello to strangers and sometimes stop for a chat.
 People speak to you at the bus stop, at the dog park, and sometimes even wave from their front lawns as you walk by.

 I come from a medium-sized town in the Midlands in England and feel like Sydney is an infinitely more friendly place.